EnergizedBlast/Trust-Administration-Mobile-App/Documentation/Deployment.md

 ## **Producing APK**
 1. Open Visual studio

-2. Right-click at your Android project: open ‘Properties’ tab.
+2. Right-click the .Android project: select the ‘Properties’ tab.
 Be sure that selected drop down is ‘Release’, not ‘Debug’.

 3. Define the minimum android version for the application.

-4. click 'build --> "clean solution"
+4. Click 'Build --> "Clean Solution".

-5. click 'build' -> 'rebuild'
+5. Click 'Build' -> 'Rebuild'.

-6. create the package
+6. Right-click the .Android project: select 'Archive'; this will pull up the Archive Manager view.
+After a moment, it'll create the package.

+7. In the Archive Manage view, click at the bottom 'Distribute'.
+Select 'Ad Hoc'.

+8. Select 'Import' and navigate to 'TAP.keystore' file location, located in the .Android project directory under 'Keystore'.
+The password for the key is "P@ssword1!".

-7. copy the .apk file to device and install it for testing.
+7. Copy the resulting .apk file to device and install it for testing.